Preserve Your Vision With Memorial Eye Center - Wilcrest

 This refers to abnormal vessel growth and leakage in the retina.
 This triggers a variety of vision problems such as blurriness, reduced field of vision, and even blindness.

-If you have diabetes, Memorial Eye Center - Wilcrest in Houston offers diagnostic tests and treatment options to help preserve your vision.
+If you have diabetes, Memorial Eye Center - Wilcrest in Westside offers diagnostic tests and treatment options to help preserve your vision.
 The earlier the diagnosis, the better the treatment outcome.

 Diabetic-Retinopathy-Bllod-sugar-level-checker